Q: What are the World Pinball Player Rankings?

 A: The rankings are meant to determine who is the best pinball player, right now.
 While a tournament win in 2003 is great, it doesn’t represent how a player is currently performing.
 If you are going to be labeled the best, recent accomplishments need to count for more than past accomplishments.
 Most major rankings have some sort of rolling window.
-We decided to use four years since we have limited events per year and not everyone can attend a high percentage of events.
-The value of results do decay over the 4-year rolling window, reducing by 25% after each year passes.
+We decided to use three years since we have limited events per year and not everyone can attend a high percentage of events.
+The value of results do decay over the 3-year rolling window, reducing by 25% after each of the first two years..

 Q: The rankings are weighted towards the North American players and everyone else is at an disadvantage.